Introduction:More than ever, Dwight Hall at Yale is creating pathways…

 Overview of Summer Opportunities

 Dwight Hall at Yale staff is available to work with each student that has questions throughout the entire process.
-Please reach out to mark.fopeano@yale.edu.
+Please reach out to Director of Programming and Evaluation, mark.fopeano@yale.edu, or programming fellow sevi.burget-foster@yale.edu.

-Full funding applications were due on February 29th, but partial funding applications are due on May 15th, intentionally AFTER all other funding deadlines.
+Full funding applications are due on March 3rd, but supplemental funding applications are due on May 15th, intentionally AFTER all other funding deadlines.
 We anticipate this funding to be more popular for students that are working in comparably expensive cities like New York City, Washington, DC, San Francisco, Chicago, and Boston.
 Additionally, we also anticipate this funding to be a popular option for students that are working only part-time on a summer project in addition to other work they have committed to.
-The maximum amount of funding is $1500.
+The maximum amount of funding is $2,000, which we have increased from $1,500 last year.

 Acceptable Forms of Summer Activity